Two More Women Accuse Mark Halperin of Sexual Misconduct

 Ham explained to The Daily Beast that word of Halperin’s allegedly frequent misconduct had become so pervasive that she refused to participate in a taping of Showtime’s The Circus political documentary—hosted by Halperin—for fear of invoking Miller’s story without her consent during a conversation on Trump’s infamous Access Hollywood tape—in which the future president bragged about being able to grab women “by the pussy” because of his star power.

-The allegations have already taken a heavy toll on Halperin’s career, and was forced to leave his job as a senior political analyst at NBC News and MSNBC for the time being at least.
+The allegations have already taken a heavy toll on Halperin’s career, as he was forced to leave his job as a senior political analyst at NBC News and MSNBC for the time being at least.

 “We find the story and the allegations very troubling,” MSNBC said in a statement.
 "Mark Halperin is leaving his role as a contributor until the questions around his past conduct are fully understood.”